This page was reviewed under our medical and editorial policy by

 UVB rays stimulate skin cells known as melanocytes to produce melanin, causing a sunburn or tan, both of which are signs of damage.
 As many as 90 percent of melanomas are thought to be caused by UV exposure, and both basal cell and squamous cell cancers—the two most common skin cancers—are most often found on sun-exposed parts of the body, suggesting a strong causative role for the sun’s rays.

 The sun is the main source of cancer-causing UV radiation, but it’s not the only one.
 Tanning beds and sun lamps also emit UV rays.
-The International Agency for Research on Cancer (IARC) has declared that use of UV-emitting tanning devices causes cancer in humans, as does UV radiation.
+The World Health Organization has declared that use of UV-emitting tanning devices are "carcinogenic to humans."

 Beyond tanning beds and booths, other man-made UV rays may come from different lighting sources.

-Your skin type, when you were exposed to the sun, and whether you wore sunscreen all affect your chance of developing skin cancer.
+A person's skin type, when he or she was exposed to the sun, and whether he or she wore sunscreen all affect the chance of developing skin cancer.
 People with fair skin tend to be more susceptible to sunburns and the damage that leads to skin cancer, but those with darker skin may develop it, too.

 Risk factors include:

 Being exposed to UV rays at a young age may be particularly damaging.
 A history of sunburns in childhood increases skin cancer risk.
-Using tanning beds before age 30 raises the risk for melanoma by 75 percent, according to the IARC.
+Using tanning beds before age 30 raises the risk for developing melanoma by 75 percent, according to the Skin Cancer Foundation.

 Skin cancer isn’t the only cancer caused by UV rays.
 They may also cause cancers of the eye and other eye issues, including cataracts.